Affiliate links on Android Authority may earn us a commission. Learn more.

 Maybe it’s you, not them?

-The final possibility is that there is nothing wrong on their end — maybe it’s yours?
-Maybe your iMessage on your device isn’t working or configured properly?
+The final possibility is that nothing actually happened on their end — maybe it’s your side or something else.
+It could be that the Messages app isn’t working or configured properly, however unlikely that scenario is.